How to complain about a company

 If you can’t resolve the issue and need to escalate it to an ombudsman or regulator, this demonstrates you have been reasonable and fair.

 If you receive a final decision or letter of deadlock before the normal escalation time, just get in touch with our Customer Support team.
 They'll escalate your case for you.

 If a company hasn't replied

-It’s always worth chasing them up via Resolver!
+It’s always worth chasing them up via Resolver.
 Be aware that some companies are better than others at getting back to you.
-Since we don’t act on your behalf, we can’t chase them up for you – but you can do this easily via Resolver.
+Since we don’t act on your behalf, we can’t chase them up for you – but you can do this easily using us.

-If a company says that they “don’t recognise” your Resolver email address, drop them an email from your Gmail or Hotmail address (or whichever address you signed up to their service with).
-CC in your Resolver email address, telling them that you want them to copy your Resolver address in to all further correspondence.
+If a company says it “doesn’t recognise” your Resolver email address, drop it an email from your personal address (whichever address you signed up to their service with).
+Copy in (cc) your Resolver email address, telling the company that you want it to copy your Resolver address in to all further correspondence.

 In some situations, you may want to consider making a subject access request.

 A subject access request will let you find out:

 - what personal information a business holds about you;

 If you want to send a subject access request via email, use this template.